 - You will become fully aware of how much you may spend when you move on repairs, allowing you time to set a budget

-What is included in a HomeBuyer Report?
+What is Included in a HomeBuyer Report?

 - Background information on the location and property

-- Cost estimation of re-modelling and building
+- Cost estimation of re-modeling and building

-- Property assessment – insulation, drainage, timber, woodworm and rot.
+- Property assessment – insulation, drainage, timber, woodworm, and rot.

 - Damp test results taken from the walls.